linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql-on-centos-5.md

         groupadd -g 5000 vmail
         useradd -g vmail -u 5000 vmail -d /home/vmail -m

 7. Complete the remaining steps required for Postfix configuration.
-Please be sure to replace `server.example.com` with the Linode's fully qualified domain name:
+Please be sure to replace `server.example.com` with the Linode's fully qualified domain name.
+If you are planning on using your own SSL certificate and key, replace `/etc/pki/dovecot/private/dovecot.pem` with the appropriate path:

         postconf -e 'myhostname = server.example.com'
         postconf -e 'mydestination = $myhostname, localhost, localhost.localdomain'